anupsahoo/anupsahoo.github.io/_posts/2020-06-03-anup-sahoo-mind-mapping.md

 category: pmp
 ---

 # An effective way to use Mind Mapping for Project Management

-## An Introduction to Mind Mapping

 It refers to the technique of graphical formation which focuses on the main concepts of the basic idea of the given topic.
 It requires the exact image of the things that we have in our minds and going along with the specific ideas of